 This review will help you evaluate the best change control software for managing organizational change, as well as ITIL change management software (helps align IT’s needs through major organizational transitions).

-Change management can be tricky.
+Organizational change management can be tricky.
 After all, there’s no single suite of tools to navigate every type of company change.
 That makes change management software reviews challenging, as you often cannot compare them across the board.
 Different types of change management tools need to be addressed differently.
-There is no single set of software criteria that can address every type of organizational change management.

 I also answer some FAQs about change tracking software below, which includes a brief breakdown of software change management for different types of projects (employee onboarding versus new software introduction, etc.).